 For a time during the Great Depression, Ripley, (like many of his contemporaries) experienced difficulty in selling his landscape paintings depicting the New England countryside.
 It was during this time that Ripley, (an avid sporting enthusiast) at the behest of his hunting companion incorporated sporting scenes in his work.
 For Ripley there was no turning back, this formula brought him unparalleled success as an artist in this genre and today he is known as one of the preeminent sportsman and wildlife artists in the country.
 He was also known for genre, landscapes, portraits, gardens, farms, hunting, fishermen, birds, boats, and a series of Revolutionary War pictures based on the life of Paul Revere.

 Ripley was known as a perfectionist when it came to perspective and draftsmanship.
 His paintings depict a very accurate portrayal of the life of a sportsman during the early to mid part of the twentieth century.
 Although he worked in oils as well as other materials his mastery over the watercolor medium was especially noteworthy.
-Many of his paintings reveal a relaxed atmosphere that remind one of a time when life was less complicated so to speak.
-This was a carry over from his real life as Ripley believed in simple living and took enjoyment in outdoor recreation and relaxation of all sorts.
-He was described as a “tall man, with large hands, yet he had a dedicate touch.”
+Many of his paintings reveal a relaxed atmosphere that reminds one of a time when life was less complicated so to speak.
+This was a carryover from his real-life as Ripley believed in simple living and took enjoyment in outdoor recreation and relaxation of all sorts.
+He was described as a “tall man, with large hands, yet he had a delicate touch.”

 He was a member of the Boston Guild of Artists; Boston watercolor Society; Copley Society; American Artists Professional League, Audubon Artists, Boston Art Club; American Watercolor Society; New York Water Color Society; Allied Artists of America; National Society of Mural Painters and others.
 Ripley was also active in the field of wildlife preservation additionally; he represented various sportsman-related groups in this capacity.